cpske/ISP/index.md

 [Refactoring](refactoring)
 </td>
 <td markdown="span">
-Improve existing code by restructiring it without changing external functionality.
+Improve code by restructuring it without changing external functionality.
-Common refactoring situations and how to do them using an IDE.
+[Common refactoring situations](refactoring/Refactoring-Patterns.pdf) and how to do them using an IDE.
 </td>
 </tr>